bhraghunath/delta-demo/README.md

 # delta-demo
-This is demo for git and github
+This is a demo for Git and Git Hub.